gsoules/MkDocs/digital-archive/docs/release/new-features.md

 ---

-**April 12, 2022**
+**Coming Soon**

 ### Flagged items replaces Recently Viewed items

 The [Flagging Items to View Later](/user/recently-viewed/#flagging-items-to-view-later) feature has been modified to create a list of flagged items instead of a list of recently viewed items.
-Previously, whenever you visited an item, it was added to the recently viewed items list even if that was not your intention.
+Previously, whenever you visited an item, it was added to the list even if that was not your intention.
 Now you explicitly flag items that you want to visit later.
-As before, you can flag items from the search results page, and now you can also flag an item when you are viewing the item.
+As before, you can flag items from the search results page, and now you can also flag an item when you are viewing it.

 ### Custom text option